kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 		*	ltc (start.bash)
 	+	xud (start.bash)

-the `start.bash` script invokes the LND process using the right parameters (ports, etc). the `resolve.conf` is needed for the swap-resolver
+The `start.bash` script invokes the LND process using the right parameters (ports, etc).
+The `resolve.conf` is needed for the swap-resolver to function.
+Just FYI, no need to do anything for now.

 ## Exchange A
 ### Launch `lnd-btc`